+Teaching methods include lectures, seminars and project work.
+Laboratory work, excursions and field trips are also mandatory in certain subjects.
 Students are typically assessed through end-of-course exams - either written, oral or both - using the A-F grading scale.

-Doctoral degrees in Norway last for three years and include a mandatory thesis component.
+Doctoral degrees last for three years and include a mandatory thesis component.
 However, many PhD students follow a structured doctoral programme for four years, with the additional year used for professional development activities such as lecturing and teaching.

 Students are allocated at least one supervisor for their thesis, which is evaluated by at least three senior academics.
 One of these must be from another university, with another ideally from outside of Norway.
 The student delivers at least one public lecture, defending their thesis before the reviewing committee.

 Applicants require a Masters degree or a professional degree, and PhD candidates are legally considered to be employees of the university rather than students.

 Most higher education institutions in Norway are funded by the Ministry of Education and Research, and therefore don't charge any tuition fees.
 This means that undergraduate and postgraduate students, both local and international, study for free.

 However, if you choose to study at a private institution you will be required to cover tuition costs, although these are usually cheaper than their UK and European counterparts.
 Foreign students pay the same fees as Norwegians.

 While tuition is free, students are required to pay a small semester student union fee, granting them access to exams, cheap travel, and health, sports and counselling facilities.
 Expect to pay in the region of 300-600 Norwegian Krone (NOK) per semester (approximately £28-£56).

 While tuition fees are non-existent, living costs in Norway are high - especially in popular tourist and student cities such as Oslo and Bergen.